Disasters = Fertile Ground for Fraudsters

 Unfortunately, many insurance fraudsters prey on disaster victims at a time when they are emotionally devastated and most susceptible to scam artists who present themselves as concerned contractors.
 In a situation like this, you’re already under tremendous emotional stress, so the last thing you need is someone trying to take advantage of you.

 Hurricanes, earthquakes, floods, tornadoes, hailstorms—becoming a victim of a disaster may be impossible to avoid.
 You can, however, avoid being victimized by dishonest contractors who emerge in droves in their wake.

 Don’t be Victimized Twice

-It’s bad enough dealing with the aftermath of a natural disaster without worrying about your contractor.
+It’s bad enough dealing with the aftermath of a disaster without worrying about your contractor.
 Salespeople often go door-to-door in damaged neighborhoods offering cleanup and/or repair services.
 While many of these individuals are honest and reputable, others are not.
 The dishonest ones may pocket your payment or insurance settlement without completing the job.
 Or, they may use inferior materials and perform shoddy work not up to code.